Why Are Slow Upload Speeds Making You Want to Scream? Testing Solutions for Our Pixelated Lives

 3. Service Providers: Some providers can be as helpful as a broken GPS in the Rockies, offering fast download speeds but sneaky low uploads.

-The Aware Pursuit of Better Upload Speeds: Is There Hope for Us?
+The Humorous Pursuit of Better Upload Speeds: Is There Hope for Us?

 “Faster upload speeds are like finding an empty beach in San Diego— shared the operations manager we know